student-affairs-site/student-affairs-site/README.md

 If you want to contribute to this project, please fork the repository and create a pull request.
 Follow the standard GitHub workflow for contributions.

 ### 6. License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----